A Secret Smoke

 But I told his Danish girlfriend that we could make it work.
 I called the nurse to disconnect him from the wall, and we rolled out into the garden.
 We got to about fifty feet and ran out of roll-able sidewalk.
 I took the portable oxygen tank from him and took it about ten feet away under a tree.

-As I lighted his cigarette, his girlfriend and I stood between him and the windows of the hospice so no one could see him smoke.
+As I lit his cigarette, his girlfriend and I stood between him and the windows of the hospice so no one could see him smoke.
 He really enjoyed that cigarette!
 Sometimes you have to break some rules in order to make a patient happy.

 Even though we were not all of the way to the designated smoking area, we were far enough from the oxygen sources to make it reasonably safe for everyone.
 Like I just said, he really enjoyed that cigarette!